unriellistic/stacktheflags-2020/misc-challenge-7.md

 ### Getting the Flag

 After the usual checks on the new picture reveal nothing, we move on to image stenography.
 [StegOnline](https://stegonline.georgeom.net/) is a wonderful tool for this purpose.
-Upon uploading the flag picture, stegonline writes in big red words that the image contains a custom colour palette.
+Upon uploading the file, StegOnline writes in big red words that the image contains a custom colour palette.

 ![alt text](https://github.com/unriellistic/stacktheflags-2020/blob/main/misc-challenge-7-picures/3.png)